What you ingest directly affects the way you think, feel and behave.

 Stress is real but so are the options for dealing with it.

-The brain is the most elaborate and complex organ in our body made of billions of nerve cells, neurons, and many other cells all protected by our skull.
+The brain is the most elaborate and sophisticated organ in our body made of billions of nerve cells, neurons, and many other cells all protected by our skull.
 We are supernatural beings, and we all come with unique circumstances.

 Learning how to deal with our anxiety is paramount to leading a long healthy lifestyle without having to resort to big pharma and all the endless medications.